CIE 1960 color space: Background

 The Colorimetry committee of the CIE considered MacAdam's proposal at its 14th Session in Brussels for use in situations where more perceptual uniformity was desired than the (x,y) chromaticity space, and officially adopted it as the standard UCS the next year.

 Relation to CIE XYZ

 The CIE 1960 UCS, also known as the MacAdam (u,v) chromaticity diagram.
-Colors outside the colored triangle cannot be represented on most computer screens.
+The colored triangle represents the CIE RGB gamut.

 U, V, and W can be found from X, Y, and Z using: